 “This childish incident was a forecast, so to speak, of my whole life.
 Later on, when the way of perfection was opened out before me, I realised that in order to become a Saint one must suffer much, always seek the most perfect path, and forget oneself.
 I also understood that there are many degrees of holiness, that each soul is free to respond to the calls of Our Lord, to do much or little for His Love—in a word, to choose amongst the sacrifices He asks.
 And then also, as in the days of my childhood, I cried out: ‘My God, I choose everything, I will not be a Saint by halves, I am not afraid of suffering for Thee, I only fear one thing, and that is to do my own will.
 Accept the offering of my will, for I choose all that Thou willest.’”

-In a time where the attainment of material wealth, of an infinite amount of finite goods, tends to dominate our sense of self and purpose in life, Therese’s sense of entitlement offers us an invitation to ask ourselves what truly corresponds to our need for total fulfillment.
+In a time where the attainment of material wealth and an infinite amount of finite goods tends to dominate our sense of self and purpose in life, Therese’s sense of entitlement offers us a more enriching (and lasting) alternative.
 The human desire for “everything,” for a sense of completeness and fullness in life, is inherent to our being as made in the image and likeness of God.
 We want to be great as He is great, for this desire constitutes the very being of our personhood.
 And yet the assumption that the attainment of an infinite amount of finite goods rather naively sets us up to fall short as we pursue fulfillment.
 Instead, we ought to look more deeply into our hearts, with a childlike simplicity, and ask if we are looking for more and more finite things, or for He who is Infinite in Himself.